The Great Climate Debate of 2025

 On the other hand, precious little money goes from fossil fuel companies to researchers and people like us at the CO2 Coalition.
 Almost none.
 We are volunteers trying to find the truth.
 If they win the debate, we will have to admit that our arguments were unconvincing and will need to look again at where we think the science really is.
 We don’t mind.
 We want scientific integrity to win over politics.
 We’ll happily change our minds when we see new data that contradicts our existing beliefs.

 A second problem: this event will be attacked by fringe groups and rent seekers.
 We must work very hard to ensure scientific integrity.
 While I am qualified to produce the event, they will attack me as not being neutral.
 However, that is not the case.
 My first book was alarmist.
-I had to study hard to realize what the IPCC was doing and change my mind.
-They won’t appreciate this.
+I had to go back into the literature for a full year to realize what the IPCC was doing and change my mind.
+Activists won’t appreciate this.
 They will use labels and smear tactics.
 We will be very open and transparent.
-We must work with the PR company pro-actively to make sure nothing is going on behind the scenes.
+We must work with the PR company pro-actively to make sure everything is tranparent.

 Future debates